ulampinoy/nero-garden/content/pages/index.md

           fontWeight: 700
     subtitle: 'For apartments and villas along the Costa del Sol, Marbella, Spain'
     text: >
-      We have the best solutions and professional maintenance services for any kind of property
+      **We have the best solutions and professional maintenance services for any kind of property**
     actions:
       - label: Contact us
         altText: ''
-        url: /
+        url: '#contact'
         showIcon: true
         icon: arrowRight
         iconPosition: right